 The Momentary (Bentonville, Arkansas)

 Before you get in the car and drive to learn exciting information at one of our nation’s newest museums, find out if you have the right insurance coverage.
 Give Direct Auto a call or visit us at DirectAuto.com!
-Also, be sure to double-check opening dates due to COVID-19, and make sure you follow local safety guidelines before your visit.
+Also, be sure to double-check opening dates and hours due to COVID-19.
+And above all else, make sure you follow local safety guidelines before your visit.